Taco Dip is an easy, flavorful dip that will disappear at every party!

 I’m not a mayo fan, so you won’t find me willingly putting mayonnaise in any of my recipes.
 So while my mom would probably swear by a good glug of mayo here, I’m proud to announce that this is mayo free taco dip!

-So what is this taco dip made out of?
+I like to use simple ingredients.
 Cream cheese, sour cream, taco seasoning (you could use a packaged seasoning if homemade isn’t your style), lettuce, tomato, and cheese.
 That’s it!
 It’s kind of magical and maybe a little Midwestern.

 Some people might think taco dip consists of seven or more layers of beans, guacamole, and whatnot, but this is the very basic, always awesome version that can be found in any grocery store around my house.
 The great thing is that it’s so easy to make that I really never have to buy it pre-made.